Languages and Cultures

 West Chester, PA 19383

-West Chester and Millersville Universities are launching a new combined graduate degree program, the Master of Arts in Languages and Cultures, in Fall 2014.
-This single joint degree will be presented by both language departments in collaboration and coordination to facilitate the prompt and successful completion of the students’ coursework, as meaningfully and efficiently as possible.
-The 33 semester credit degree program may be completed in from 2-5 years.
+West Chester and Millersville Universities are launching a new combined graduate degree program, the Master of Arts in Languages and Cultures, in French, German or Spanish, in Fall 2014.
+This single degree program will be presented by both language departments in collaboration and coordination to facilitate the prompt and successful completion of the students’ coursework, as meaningfully and efficiently as possible.
+The 11 courses of the 33 semester credit degree program may be completed in from 2-5 years.

 Students may enroll in up to three courses in the program while they are finalizing their application, which includes a cover form, two letters of recommendation, a goals statement in the language, and complete transcripts of all post-secondary coursework completed.
 Any study from another country must be evaluated by WES and forwarded to our admissions offices to be considered in the application.

-To enroll, students must have an undergraduate degree and achieve the Advanced Low proficiency level on the ACTFL OPI (Oral Proficiency Interview) and WPT (Writing Proficiency Test).
+To enroll, students must have an undergraduate degree and achieve the Advanced Low proficiency level on the ACTFL OPI (Oral Proficiency Interview) and WPT (Writing Proficiency Test) in the program language they choose.
 Students scoring less than AL may complete a provisional semester and be retested at the end of it.

 We encourage students to apply for a Graduate Assistantship at West Chester for 3-12 semester credits of tuition waiver and a graduated stipend in exchange for 5-20 hours of work a week with the department and graduate faculty.